 If you’re like most, you write much less than you speak.
 But whatever you write, write it in English.
 SMSs.
 Emails.
 To-do lists.
 Notes.
 Anything else.

 With immersion, over time, you’ll realize that you’ve started pronouncing more and more words correctly, you fumble much less while speaking for want of words, and you don’t have to consciously think of grammar and other rules.
-In other words, things start getting automated, like it happened with Esha (duration: 1:45 minutes):
+In other words, things start getting automated, like it happened with Esha.
+(The clip is 1:45 minutes long, ending at 6:00 timestamp.)

 The beauty of forcing yourself into an ‘English only’ environment is that you learn the most-used vocabulary, phrases, and grammar rules first (this is more true of a newbie in English), and therefore make quick progress in the beginning.